 We found our way back to the hostel and proceeded to have a truly unpleasant night’s sleep.
 I still think about that night, even years later.
 If you go to the Philippines, I strongly recommend that you stay in a hotel; a hostel will save you a few dollars (literally — the Philippines is a very inexpensive country to visit), but hotels are more likely to feature beds that are designed for humans to rest in them, and are more likely to provide air conditioners rather than wide-open windows facing the nearby (and very active) fire station.

 Anyways.
 We overcame our sleep deprivation, examined maps of the area, and set out for the University of Manila.
-Amelia’s mother taught accounting there many years ago, and Amelia was eager to see this part of her family’s history.
+The Missus’s mother taught accounting there many years ago, and The Missus was eager to see this part of her family’s history.

 Along the way, we passed by fruit stands, gardens, and (most impressively) the Basilica of the Black Nazarene.
 This church was hopping — the basilica itself was somewhat small (and was packed entirely full), but it was flanked by two more recent (and much larger) halls which were also completely stuffed.
 The congregants spilled into the streets outside, where gigantic screens broadcast the day’s homily.
 And this was on a Saturday!